QuaCaTeam/quaca/docs/tutorials/newfeature.md

 };
 ```
 And you are done with this test!
-When we have implemented our permittivity correctly, i.e. we have implemented the constructors and the getter functions correctly this test will succeed and we can be sure that our new feature is constructed correctly.
+When we have implemented the constructors and the getter functions correctly, this test will succeed and we can be sure that our new feature is constructed properly.

 Let us now check whether our permittivity obeys the crossing relation in a new test case below the constructor test
 ```cpp